nlrb/com.tclcode.otgw/README.md

     ![](http://homey.ramonbaas.nl/action_humidity.png)

+### Speech
+You can ask Homey a number of questions related to the thermostat or boiler, e.g.
+* "What is the room temperature?"
+* "What is the target temperature?"
+* "Is there a boiler problem?"
+* "What is the boiler pressure?"
+* "What is the boiler water temperature?"

 ### Insights
-See the settings section on how to configure [logging](Logging) to Homey Insights.
+See the settings section on how to configure [logging](#Logging) to Homey Insights.

 ### Versions
+* 0.6.0 Added speech, using booleans for Insights, fix override temperature display
 * 0.5.2 Fixes for API changes of Homey FW 0.8.24
 * 0.5.1 Bug fix, improved settings page
 * 0.5.0 Second app-store release - adds better flow support, insights logging & re-connect